sunnyside-ui/CuppyGuessGame/README.md

 - **Exit**: Player can exit the game anytime by typing exit.

  ---

+#**How to Play**:

+ -Enter your name
+ -Choose a difficulty levey (Easy, Medium, Hard) -Guess the correct cup (1, 2, 3)
+  - Type Exit to leave the game anytime.
+ -Earn points for each correct guess and take life damage for each wrong guess.
+ -Reach the target score for your chosen difficulty to win the game!

+---
 # Creator:

 The Cuppy Guess Game was created By Summer Barasi.
 Enjoy the game and let's see where your luck brings you.